 Like a database, a shadow may be multi-file.
-The number and size of a shadow's files are not related to the number and size of the files of the shadowed database.
+The number and size of a shadow's files are not related to the number and size of the files of database it is shadowing.

 The page size for shadow files is set to be equal to the database page size and cannot be changed.